Ohtani, Trout HRs back Sandoval in Angels' 4-1 win over A's - KESQ

 Athletics: Irvin was reinstated from the injured list before his start.
 INF Nick Allen went back to the minors to make room.

-Angels: AL batting leader Taylor Ward missed his second straight start after running into the wall Friday and incurring a stinger, leaving LA with three healthy outfielders again.
+Angels: AL batting leader Taylor Ward missed his second straight game after running into the wall Friday and incurring a stinger.
+Ward said he will have an MRI exam Monday, but he’s optimistic about playing Tuesday.
+“My neck pain is gone,” Ward said.
+“The biggest thing is getting the strength back in my arm.
+Just think the nerves need a little bit more time to rest.”

 UP NEXT